pointing and looking at multiple laptop screens

 MNP works with their clients to identify IP and other valuable data exfiltration, even when their clients don’t know if anything has been taken

 Because intellectual property is often intangible, it can be difficult to know when, or even if, it’s been stolen.
-Discovering IP theft must therefore be a collaborative process between digital forensics experts and their clients, explains Ryan Duquette, Partner and National Digital Forensics Leader at MNP, the leading professional services firm in Canada.
+Discovering IP theft must therefore be a collaborative process between digital forensics professionakls and their clients, explains Ryan Duquette, Partner and National Digital Forensics Leader at MNP, the leading professional services firm in Canada.

 “Oftentimes, companies don’t know they’ve had anything taken,” he says.
 “It is often during internal investigations or litigation matters, that evidence of data exfiltration becomes known.
 We work with our clients to identify IP or other valuable data and then determine a timeline of suspect activity.”

-But he, and digital forensics experts like him, know the most common internal theft methods and clues to look out for.
+But he, and digital forensics professionals like him, know the most common internal theft methods and clues to look out for.
 Often sending files to a personal email address, saving files to a USB drive or Cloud Storage, and Instant Messaging are common methods to exfiltrate IP.
 Large downloads in general might be a sign someone is trying to walk away with protected IP.

 “We are currently working with a client on an internal investigation where an employee was accessing IP that they should not have.
 The employee left the firm and still had their laptop at home.
 The company retrieved the laptop and upon a digital investigation, it was determined that the employee had also downloaded thousands of files to a USB drive.
 Our client then had to request the return of that USB,” Duquette says.